-At the Charles Perkins Centre, we offer a select group of high-achieving students enrolled in any full-time undergraduate program, the opportunity to learn valuable research skills and learn from senior researchers.
+At the Charles Perkins Centre, we offer a select group of high-achieving students enrolled in any undergraduate or postgraduate coursework program, the opportunity to learn valuable research skills and learn from senior researchers.

 Summer Research Scholarships